dracoranger/rna-sim/README.md

 # rna-sim
-Takes in an ASCII string, disassembles it into binary, and reconfigures that binary into a "protein"
+Takes in an ASCII string, disassembles it into binary, and reassembles that binary into a "protein"

+TODO:
+Add colored numbers to help show how the assembled chain changes over time.